 Many people are talking about it in all kinds of media, and you can pretty much tell that you have to smoke a blunt from a specific area.

 This is not just because a blunt provides an extra rush of tobacco from the cigar paper or the thicker composition of the paper burning weed at a slower rate.

-For many smokers, it has something to do with its communal aspect, and much of that community comes from Caribbean descent.
+It has something to do with its communal aspect for many smokers, and much of that community comes of Caribbean descent.

 Statistically speaking, in the 1990s, there was an increase in population consistent with many Caribbean foreign-born residents.

 New York City’s Dominicans, Jamaicans, Haitians, and people from Trinidad and Tobago increased by 20.8%.

 This wave of Caribbean immigrants brought pieces of their culture, including their rich cigar smoking culture.